sventropy/prisma2-boilerplate/README.md

 This is a graphQL backend boilerplate based on `prisma2`, `typescript` and `graphql-nexus`.

-For more information on prisma, go to https://github.com/prisma/prisma.
+For more information on prisma, check [their project](https://github.com/prisma/prisma).
 This boilerplate is based on the `nexus-prisma` [examples](https://github.com/prisma-labs/nexus-prisma/tree/master/examples).

 ## How to... ❔